Lockheed

 Air Force would dearly love to fly it.'

-Now in full rate production, the F-22A is far superior to
+Now in full rate production, the

 the JSF currently envisaged by the Department as the RAAF's future